 Use an American Express Platinum Card for 5X on Flights and Hotels

-If you have an American Express Platinum or American Express Business Platinum Card, you’ll earn 5 Membership Rewards points per dollar spent on flights and prepaid hotels booked through the Amex Travel website.
+If you have The Platinum Card® from American Express or Business Platinum® Card from American Express, you’ll earn 5 Membership Rewards points per dollar spent on flights and prepaid hotels booked through the Amex Travel website.

 This can be a great deal, though you should be aware of a couple of caveats: unlike the Chase Sapphire Reserve and Citi Prestige, Amex’ Platinum cards don’t offer any insurance for trip delays or cancellations.
 And for hotels, booking through Amex Travel usually means you won’t receive elite benefits with the hotel’s loyalty program.
 So you have to choose what’s more important to you!